JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 //...
 ```

-In the `processBlock()` member function we clear the unused channels, retrieve the plugin parameters, set them, and perform the filtering (Listing 7).
+In the `processBlock()` member function, we clear the unused channels, retrieve the plugin parameters, set them, and perform the filtering (Listing 7).

 Note that we set the parameters before any processing takes place.
 In other words, we set the parameters at the *audio rate*.
-If we did that every 60 ms, we would than have a separate *control rate*.
-60 ms is small enough to be unnoticed by the human listener but large enough to decrease the processing overhead in the audio processing thread.
+If we did that every 60 ms, we would then have a separate *control rate*.
+60 ms is short enough to be unnoticed by a human listener but long enough to decrease the processing overhead in the audio processing thread.

-If we set the parameters directly in some GUI-related code, we could run into the problem of *race condition*.
+If we set the parameters directly in some GUI-related code, we could run into the problem of a *race condition*.
 The audio thread and the GUI threads must always be properly synchronized.
 That is, however, a topic for another article...

-_Listing {% increment listingId20220517 %}.._
+_Listing {% increment listingId20220517 %}.
+Plugin processor's `processBlock()`._
 ```cpp
 // PluginProcessor.cpp continued
 //...